net-vinothkumar/postgres-docker/README.md

-# Run postgres using docker :
+# Run postgres database using docker :
 How to run postgres using docker ?
 Demo

 Start a new container running PostgreSQL